Who Is Lucia Morgan From Final Fight 3?

 With the various fighting games coming out, I felt that Capcom could reuse Lucia for future games as she has plenty of potential.

-She's pretty much Capcom let alone Street Fighter's answer to Fatal Fury's Blue Mary Ryan due to the two of them having similar backgrounds for law enforcement.
+She's pretty much Capcom's, let alone Street Fighter's, answer to Fatal Fury's Blue Mary Ryan due to the two of them having similar backgrounds in law enforcement.
 Should Capcom and SNK-Playmore come up with a future crossover title, surely they could find some use for Lucia.
 They could probably make a story for Lucia in which she's an ally and/or rival to Blue Mary.

 Will Lucia see the light of another game?
 Who knows?
 Should they bring Lucia back?
 The answer is: most definitely.
 While there are a growing number of playable female characters in the Street Fighter universe, it's still not proportionate to the number of male characters in the game.

-With an evil criminal organization being at the center of most of the Street Fighter games, there's always room for extra law enforcement characters.
-In Super Street Fighter IV, Guy talked about the weapons from S.I.N getting into Metro City on the black market which concerned him.
+With an evil criminal organization at the center of most of the Street Fighter games, there's always room for extra law enforcement characters.
+In Super Street Fighter IV, Guy talked about the weapons from S.I.N getting into Metro City on the black market, which concerned him.

-Lucia could have been used as a playable character and investigating it from a local law enforcement angle.
-Being a detective of SCU, the MCPD could have worked with Interpol and have Lucia work with Chun-Li, Cammy, and Guile.
-Crimson Viper (due to her being a CIA Agent and being angry with the interference from Interpol & MI-6) could have been Lucia's first mid-boss and Juri Han could have been her second mid-boss.
+Lucia could have been used as a playable character and investigated from a local law enforcement angle.
+Being a detective of SCU, the MCPD could have worked with Interpol and had Lucia work with Chun-Li, Cammy, and Guile.
+Crimson Viper (due to her being a CIA Agent and being angry with the interference from Interpol & MI-6) could have been Lucia's first mid-boss, and Juri Han could have been her second mid-boss.
 To make this short, there's plenty of unused potential for Lucia in terms of the character and storyline.